-Water safety is extremely important for individuals on the autism spectrum to learn in their lives.
-They tend to have an affinity for water, which is part of the reason why drowning is one of the most common causes of death for people on the autism spectrum.
+Water safety is extremely important for autistic individuals to learn in their lives.
+They tend to have an affinity for water, which is part of the reason why drowning is one of the most common causes of death for autistic individuals people.

 This is why it is so important to help people with autism learn the skills they need to be safer around the water and to seek out destinations or attractions with trained and certified staff.